josmar-crwdstffng/angular/aio/content/tutorial/toh-pt0.md

 To create a new workspace and an initial application project:

-1. Ensure that you are not already in an Angular workspace folder.
+1. Ensure that you are not already in an Angular workspace directory.
-    For example, if you have previously created the Getting Started workspace, change to the parent of that folder.
+    For example, if you have previously created the Getting Started workspace, change to the parent of that directory.

 1. Run the CLI command `ng new` and provide the name `angular-tour-of-heroes`, as shown here: